Yuraygir coastal walk

 - Grade 4

 It's a good idea to let someone know where you're going.
 Fill in a trip intention form to send important details about your trip to your emergency contact.

 - Sturdy shoes, drinking water, hat, snacks, sunscreen

 - The walk involves a series of tracks, trails, beaches and rock platforms that are linked by following the ‘coastal emu footprint’ marker

 - Check to ensure you're only crossing rock platforms at low tide

 - Rough seas mean you may need to carry extra food as some sections of beach are unpassable, even at low tide.

-This colossal signposted track traverses the coastline from Angourie to Red Rock.
+This 65km signposted track traverses the coastline from Angourie to Red Rock.
 The scenery and views along the way are diverse and astounding.
 You’ll encounter wildlife and wildflowers as you walk past heathland plains, long sandy beaches, tranquil creeks, lagoons, rocky headlands and even a marine park.

-Tackle the full 65km with overnight camping stops along the way or break the track up into shorter segments.
+Tackle the full 65km with overnight camping stops along the way, or break the track up into shorter segments.
 It’s best walked north to south with the sun at your back.

 However you choose to undertake this journey through the traditional homelands of the Gumbaynggirr and Yaegl nations, it’s unlikely you’ll ever forget it.